 Let's have a short review of the changes in this small area of Beijing through time.

 To begin with, the original Imperial City had a City Wall dating from the Ming Dynasty Era.
 This Wall seperated the City District of DongCheng from the commoners dwellings outside the city in Chongwen-

 Schematic Map of the 1900 AD Legation Quarter and its defenses.
 Map includes the location of the former City Wall, Imperial Canal which is now Zheng Yi Road and other Colonial Era details.

 -Mouse over Image-

-The View of QianMen Dongdajie' in the Western direction towards Tian'An Men Square.
-Zheng Yi on the right leads northward.
+The View of QianMen Dongdajie' in the Western direction towards Tian'An Men Square and the Qianmen Gate Tower.
+Zheng Yi Road on the right leads northward.

 Short Introduction -

-Although only an inconspicuous tree shaded street branching from QianMen Dongdajie in the South or Chang An Avenue one block to the North, Zheng Yi Lu, as part of the Former Legation Quarter of Beijing, is another historic street in this Ancient City.
-Located just East of the worldfamous Tian'An Men Square, the center of tourist activity in Beijing, Zheng Yi Lu is the site of several of the main Legations of the Colonial Era.
-Get away from the Main Traffic Arteries of today and walk into the history of the former Legations.
+Although today only a seemingly inconspicuous tree shaded street in the extreme south west corner of the Dongcheng District, branching from QianMen East Street in the South or East Eternal Peace Avenue one block to the North, Zheng Yi Lu, as part of the Former Legation Quarter of Beijing, is another historic street in this Ancient City.

 and Xuanwu Districts (Read More in Historic Introduction to the City of Beijing).
 This City Wall, now removed, lead Eastwards from QianMen, through ChongwenMen and the current Ming Dynasty City Wall Relics Park, turns the corner northward at the Red Gate (DongBianMen), then wraps around the City Center.
 So, in short QianMen Dongdajie' was formerly the length of City Wall looming over the Legations Area.
 A small road lead east- and west- underneath the wall from QianMen.